 Arrange for an official copy of your high school transcript to be sent to Northwestern College.

-If you’ve already taken the ACT or SAT, your scores will appear on your high school transcript.
-If you’ve not taken one of those tests, do so and indicate you want your scores sent to us.
+If you’ve already taken the ACT or SAT, your scores will likely appear on your high school transcript.
+If you’ve not taken either test, do so and indicate you want your scores sent to us.
 (Northwestern’s ACT code: 1346; Northwestern’s SAT code: 6490).

 Once you’ve applied and are accepted, you can begin thinking about how to pay for college.
 An important first step is completing a FAFSA (Free Application for Federal Student Aid).
 The FAFSA can be filed after October 1.
 Visit our financial aid website for step-by-step instructions, timelines and other information that will help make college affordable for you.